-A social insurance contribution of 3.5% is withheld by the employer on the part paid by the employer to fund pension insurance and a contribution of 1% to 3%, depending on the start date of the early retirement, is withheld by the unemployment office on the unemployment benefit.
+A social insurance contribution of 3.5% is withheld by the employer on the part paid by the employer to fund pension insurance and a contribution of 1% or 3%, depending on the start date of the early retirement, is withheld by the unemployment office on the unemployment benefit.
 The 1% is for those whose early retirement started before 1997 and the 3% for those who retired early after 1997.
-In 2005, the pension cannot fall below $\le 1,340.61$ ($\le 1,112.99$) per month for early retired with (without) dependent family following payment of social insurance contributions.
-If it does no contributions are due.
-In the case of part-time early retirement the threshold values are ≤ 670.31 and ≤ 556.50 respectively (2005 amounts).
+For early retired, the pension cannot fall below certain thresholds, that depend on the presence of dependent family.
+If it does, no contributions are due.

-18 This is not simulated as it cannot be derived from the data which part is attributable to the employer and which part to the unemployment office as the rates differ.
+&lt;sup>17 This is not simulated as it cannot be derived from the data which part is attributable to the employer and which part to the unemployment office as the rates differ.